 Robert Lawson, another van owner, is trying this strategy to fill in all the gaps: he says: "I have 1-inch polyiso foam on the walls and ceilings.
 I plan to put Reflectix between the foam sheathing and the steel body so there will not be an air space where condensation could form.
 I will put another layer of Reflectix on top of the sheathing as well in order to cover all the irregularly shaped frame members."

-Spray Foam is going to be your safest bet for preventing mould, as the foam will get into every crevice and form an airtight layer that will prevent all moisture from getting into the walls.
+Spray Foam is in theory your safest bet for preventing mould, as the foam will get into every crevice and form an airtight layer that will prevent all moisture from getting into the walls.

 The best spray foams are Heatlock Soy line at Demilic (GreenGuard Gold certified) and Icynene Proseal (GreenGuard Gold certified) (closed cell).
 Both are polyurethane foams, from reputable companies that are usually easy to source.
 It must be closed cell, which is a vapour barrier.
 I recommend these to healthy people who are set on spray foam.
 I don't usually recommend them to people with MCS because I have heard bad stories (and there are better options for most homes).
-However, I have an extremely sensitive client who can tolerate Demilic.
 In theory, they do not offgas, but I hear many many stories from moderately sensitive people that this does offgas noticeably in buildings.
 A small sample may air out quickly, but test this in a building before using it.
 At least two years (if this is installed correctly) may need to be scheduled in to offgas this for the moderately sensitive.
 If not installed correctly it's a goner.

 Walls and Ceiling

 Metal is your safest bet unless you are putting the plastic covers back on.
 This all depends on what kind of van it is, as they are all different.
-But if you can use metal walls, that is your safest bet.
 For an extra layer of protection, caulk around the seams to prevent moisture from going into the walls.
 I have also seen gaskets with solid silicone sheets used to make something airtight (I don't know how well that worked but it's an idea to throw into the pot).

 Sara used PVC ceiling tiles which are toxic, but real tin ceiling tiles could be used as a non-toxic alternative which add a fun look to your camper.